maliksenpai/clrf-sticker/README.md

 ## Future Plans

-We are continuously working to improve Clfr Sticker and add more features.
+We are continuously working to improve Clrf Sticker and add more features.
 Some of the future enhancements include:

 - **Customizable Themes:** Allowing users to customize the appearance of their notes with different themes and colors.
 - **Search Functionality:** Adding a search feature to quickly find specific notes.